HarshithaSivalingala/HarshithaSivalingala/README.md

 🔭 Pursuing Master's in Computer Science at Iowa State University, United States<br/>
 🔍Actively researching continuous authentication methods for XR systems, focusing on enhancing security and user experience in immersive       environments.<br/>
 🌟What I bring:<br/>
-    ⚡Full-stack expertise with the MERN(MongoDB, Express.js, React.js, Node.js) stack, crafting interactive web applications.<br/>
+    -Full-stack expertise with the MERN(MongoDB, Express.js, React.js, Node.js) stack, crafting interactive web applications.<br/>
-    ⚡Strong DevOps foundation with skills in AWS, Docker, and Jenkins, specializing in automation and optimization.<br/>
+    -Strong DevOps foundation with skills in AWS, Docker, and Jenkins, specializing in automation and optimization.<br/>
 🤝 Seeking to collaborate on impactful open-source projects by leveraging expertise in MERN stack, DevOps, and cloud technologies.<br/>

 📫 How to reach me:<br/>